 The “cloud” is just another name for the Internet.
 It’s become a kitschy way of saying that the service provider manages all of the servers, software, data, backups, security, etc., and you just access the service via an Internet browser.
 Cloud-based services are neither inherently secure nor insecure.
 Security is all about the implementation.
 We can help you evaluate that to make sure your data remains secure.

 That’s hard to say – let us come in and do a security assessment of your network.
 I think you’ll be pleasantly surprised by the results.
 It’s rare that our customers need to spend a lot of money to properly secure their network.
 If it’s necessary, most changes can be made on your existing equipment, and those changes are all included as part of our service.

 Quite frankly we’re not as good at it (or as cheap!) as the local “$75 computer cleanup” shops, because we rarely do it.
-Our customers have multiple layers of security that almost always prevent viruses from ever getting through in the first place.
-We manage hundreds of computers, and rarely get calls about viruses or malware.
+We apply multiple layers of security to our customers’ computers that almost always prevent malware from ever getting through in the first place.
+We manage hundreds of computers, and almost never get calls about viruses or malware.

 We get this one a lot.
 The answer is that we don’t.
 Technically, viruses have mostly been supplanted by malware & ransomware, though most security solutions try to imply that they cover everything.
 The antivirus industry is mostly a holdover from the 90’s, where everything had to be handled on a machine-by-machine basis.
 Just like most people don’t see anymore that 98%+ of the email traffic on the Internet is spam, there is a huge amount of malware out there that can usually be filtered via better solutions than antivirus.